edgexfoundry/edgex-docs/docs_src/design/adr/0028-Caddy-Web-Server-as-option.md

 ## Proposed Design

 A flag should be passed to let the system know that the user wants to use Caddy as a reverse-proxy instead of Nginx (like NATS).
 If flag is used, a new Caddy container will be created instead of the Nginx coantainer.
+Ex: make gen ds-virtual ds-rest caddy_reverse_proxy With that flag edgex will load Caddy config file.
+Caddy also supports Nginx config so current file can be use.
+No other service will need to be modified since Caddy will use the same address and port as Nginx.
 <!--
 Details of the design (without getting into implementation where possible).
 Outline: